nekeal/ansible-role-docker-app/README.md

     docker_api_verison_default: auto
     docker_timeout_default: 60

-Defines common vars used by `docker_image` and `docker_container` modules.
-You can set almost all default variables used by docker images and containers for example you don't want to specify `state` of docker container for each container, so you can set `docker_state_default` variable which will be used by each item in `docker_containers` list.
+Define common vars used by `docker_image` and `docker_container` modules.
+You can set almost all default variables used by docker images and containers.For example you don't want to specify `state` of docker container for each container, so you can set `docker_state_default` variable which will be used by each item in `docker_containers` list.

+    docker_registry_username:
+    docker_registry_password:

+These vars define minimal configuration for `docker_login` module.
+This role currently supports only login to single registry.
+Howewer you can specify any attribute allowed by `docker_login` according to the following rule

+`docker_registry_<attribute_name>`

+**But there is one exception: `docker_registry_url` which does not have double "registry" in the name for convenience**

     docker_images: []